 Congestive heart failure is the last stage of heart disease.
 If you have congestive heart failure, you need ongoing medical care to manage heart health and improve quality of life.
-Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS at Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, has a special interest in congestive heart failure treatment.
+Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS at Premier Cardiac and Vascular in Fredericksburg, Virginia, has a special interest in congestive heart failure treatment.
 She takes a proactive and preventive approach to heart health and can provide the care you need that can prevent hospitalization for congestive heart failure.
 For an appointment, call the office today or request an appointment online.

 Congestive heart failure may occur from a combination of your underlying causes of heart disease.
 With congestive heart failure, your heart is no longer able to pump your blood efficiently throughout your body.